nclack/try-nvcomp/README.md

 # try-nvcomp

-GPU decompression benchmarks using NVIDIA nvCOMP library for Zstd and LZ4 compression algorithms.
+GPU compression and decompression benchmarks using NVIDIA nvCOMP library for Zstd and LZ4 compression algorithms.

 ## Prerequisites